 Create your own retirement ETF portfolio

 Of course you can also create your own ETF Portfolio for retirement funding.
 Simple works.
 I had offered as an example (not advice) this ETF portfolio for retirees.
 That portfolio idea combines greater income and the total return component.
+You can adjust the risk level by adding more equities.

-All said, I think Vanguard’s one ticket retirement ETF – VRIF is a wonderful new addition to the one ticket family.
+All said, I think Vanguard’s one ticket retirement ETF – VRIF is a wonderful addition to the one ticket family.
 It will demonstrate to investors how easy it is for ETFs to work for retirement funding.
 Simple works.

 I witnessed how simple can work wonders for retirees by way of the Tangerine Portfolios.
 You can set up monthly auto payments on most of the account types for the Tangerine Portfolios.